soveran/scrivener/README.md

 columns, then assign `:state` using the attribute accessor.
-The reason for this example is to show how you need to work around the fact that there's a single declaration for allowed columns and validations, which in many cases is a great feature and in other is a minor obstacle.
+The reason for this example is to show how you need to work around the fact that there's a single declaration for allowed columns and validations, which in many cases is a great feature and in others is a minor obstacle.

 Now see what happens with Scrivener: